sergey-sokolov-by/DeveloperCodingTask/README.md

 # Assumptions Made

+- The project is expected to remain relatively small in scope, so a lightweight architecture was chosen.

 - The Hacker News /beststories.json endpoint returns stories in descending order of score (checked manually).

 - Cache timeouts of 10 seconds for the beststories list and 1 minute for individual story details are sufficient for responsiveness while reducing API load.

 # Possible Enhancements

+- Refactor toward Clean Architecture if the project grows in complexity or requires long-term maintainability.

 - Introduce retry policies (e.g. Polly) on HTTP client